-E-mail address mailto:fisklen@fhda.edu
+E-mail address: mailto:fisklen@fhda.edu

-Alternate: mailto:lenwfisk@gmail.com (put "cis102" in subject line for this address)
+(Alternate: mailto:lenwfisk@gmail.com)

 Website: I will post up-to-date information regarding this course at Jones & Bartlett's site for this course.
 In particular, I will post updates and changes to this syllabus at that site which, like the campus "Catalyst" system, is Moodle-based.
 You will be accessing this site via https://moodle.jblcourses.com/.
 Various other links may be added at this class site, and assignments will be uploaded to it as well.
 It will be the center point for communications about the course.
-Effectively, the only fee for a "textbook" will be the fee to buy access to this site.
-Dr. Fisk will provide you with the free access code needed to obtain a copy of the e-book version of the text.
+Effectively, the only fee for a "textbook" will also be included in the fee to buy access to this site.